Malaysia: SST 2025 Made Easy for Businesses

 This means:

-If you do business in these services and earn RM1 million or more per yearYou must register for Service Tax
+- If you do business in these services and earn RM1 million or more per yearYou must register for Service Tax.

 SST Filing & Payment Deadlines

-- When to file SST: Returns are due by the last day of the month after the two-month period.
+Businesses must file their SST returns every two months.
+Returns are due by the last day of the month after the two-month period.

 Example: For January and February, the return must be submitted by 31 March.

-- Record Keeping: Businesses must keep records for 7 years, in either English or Bahasa Malaysia.
+Businesses must keep records for 7 years, in either English or Bahasa Malaysia.

 What to keep: